Diversion, Behavioral Health, and Justice-Involved Youth

 - Application for 2015-2016 Policy Academy-Action Network Initiative (PDF / MS Word)

-The National Center for Mental Health and Juvenile Justice continues its long-standing collaboration with the Technical Assistance Center to increase the number of youth with behavioral health disorders diverted out of the juvenile justice system to appropriate community-based behavioral health services.
+The National Center for Mental Health and Juvenile Justice continues its long-standing collaboration with the Technical Assistance Collaborative to increase the number of youth with behavioral health disorders diverted out of the juvenile justice system to appropriate community-based behavioral health services.
 With the support of the Substance Abuse and Mental Health Services Administration (SAMHSA) and the John D. and Catherine T. MacArthur Foundation, a series of Policy Academy-Action Network Initiatives have allowed states to improve their responses to justice-involved youth with behavioral health needs.

 - learn about effective intervention and the latest research in order to develop strategic plans for their states through SAMHSA’s Policy Academy framework

 - develop and implement innovative strategies and approaches to address issues that cut across states through the MacArthur Foundation’s Action Network strategy